Akara21/ecommerce-app/README.md

 # DreamChairs

-As part of the elective module Object Oriented Software Development, we as a team developed the online store DreamChairs.
+As part of the elective module Object Oriented Software Development, I developed the online store DreamChairs.

 ## Description

 DreamChairs focuses on the sale of chairs of various categories.
-Our goal was not just to develop an ordinary online store, but to create a platform that combines style, comfort and quality and offers customers an excellent user experience.
+The goal was not just to develop an ordinary online store, but to create a platform that combines style, comfort and quality and offers customers an excellent user experience.

 ## Preview